SysKitTeam/docs-point/how-to/dashboard-overview.md

 Every number is drillable and opens the dedicated screen in the Governance section.

-If you have some **resources that require attention**, they **will be highlighted in red** on the bottom part of the tile.
+**Resources that require attention are highlighted with red color** and displayed on the bottom of the tile.
 Clicking the link opens the **Awaiting Response** screen, where you can decide how to resolve tasks for these resources.

 ### Storage